Brian Jacques

-James Brian Jacques (/ˈdʒeɪks/, as in "Jakes"; 15 June 1939 – 5 February 2011), known professionally as Brian Jacques, was an English author known for his Redwall series of children's fantasy novels and Castaways of the Flying Dutchman series.
+James Brian Jacques (/ˈdʒeɪks/, as in "Jakes"; 15 June 1939 – 5 February 2011) was an English author known for his Redwall series of children's fantasy novels and Castaways of the Flying Dutchman series.
 He also completed two collections of short stories entitled The Ribbajack & Other Curious Yarns and Seven Strange and Ghostly Tales.

 Early life

 James Brian Jacques was born in Liverpool on 15 June 1939.
 Jacques' parents were James Alfred Jacques, a truck driver, and Ellen Ryan, both born in Liverpool.
 His father's family were from Lancashire, his mother's family all had Irish roots.
 Jacques' maternal grandfather, Matthew Ryan, was from Wexford, Ireland.
 Jacques was the middle child: he had an older brother, Tony, and a younger brother, James.

 Jacques grew up in Kirkdale near to the Liverpool Docks.
 He was known by his middle name, Brian, because his father and younger brother were also named James.
 His father loved literature and read his boys adventure stories by Daniel Defoe, Sir Thomas Mallory, Sir Arthur Conan Doyle, Robert Louis Stevenson, and Edgar Rice Burroughs, but also The Wind in the Willows with its cast of animals.
 Jacques showed early writing talent.

 At age ten, assigned to write an animal story, he wrote about a bird that cleaned a crocodile's teeth.
 His teacher could not believe that a ten-year-old wrote it, and caned him for refusing to admit copying the story.
 He attended St John's Roman Catholic school in Kirkdale, where his favourite teacher was Austin Thomas, a former Second World War army captain.
 Thomas had a major impact on Jacques: "I was fourteen at the time when Mr. Thomas introduced the class to poetry and Greek literature.
 It was because of him, I saved seven shillings and sixpence to buy The Iliad and The Odyssey at this dusty used book shop."